ziyadedher/game-of-life/README.md

 ## Features ##
  * Play a fully functional rendition of Conway's Game of Life in C++.
  * Create a grid with inputted size parameters.
+ * Save any grid you want in a human-readable save format.
+ * Modify the saves by hand.
+ * Load any save file that matches the specifications.
  * Optionally randomize the grid at start for random fun patterns.
  * Evolve step-by-step.
  * Automatically evolve every interval set by the user.